-Charming, easygoing Lord of the French Quarter
+Laissez-faire lord of the French Quarter

 Savoy is a short, thin man with strong European features.
 His hair is dark, as is the perpetual facial hair that hovers just between a five-o’clock shadow and a true beard.
 He prefers casual suits or sport coats and is rarely seen without a smile on his face.
 When he is emotional or emphatic, the faintest trace of a French accent emerges in his voice.

 Pascual told no one of her childe’s existence, and Savoy would sleep until a portentous night in 1895 when the elder Toreador was destroyed by assailants unknown.
-His sire’s Final Death jolted Savoy out of torpor and into a vastly different world.
+His sire’s final death jolted Savoy out of torpor and into a vastly different world.
 He kept to the shadows for nearly a year, learning all he could about his new home while surreptitiously contacting Pascual’s allies.
-Vidal, meanwhile, investigated the former Primogen’s death and deliberated who to appoint as next Regent of the French Quarter.
+Vidal, meanwhile, investigated the former primogen’s death and deliberated who to appoint as next regent of the French Quarter.

 Savoy did not give him the chance.